MicrosoftDocs/entra-docs/docs/id-protection/howto-identity-protection-investigate-risk.md

 ![X]()

-When administrators select an individual user, the Risky user details pane appears providing information such as user ID and office location, recent risky sign-in, detections not linked to a sign and risk history for that user.
-The Risk history tab shows all the events that have led to a user risk change in the last 90 days.
+When administrators select an individual user, the Risky user details pane appears.
+Risky user details provide information like: user ID, office location, recent risky sign-in, detections not linked to a sign, and risk history.
+The Risk history tab shows the events that led to a user risk change in the last 90 days.
 This list includes risk detections that increased the user's risk.
 It can also include user or admin remediation actions that lowered the user's risk; for example, a user resetting their password or an admin dismissing the risk.

 ![X]()